For more information please contact the Speakers department:

 Rob Britton has had a hybrid career.
 30 years of professional experience near the complex and competitive US airline industry (including 22 years at American Airlines).
 He has been an annual guest lecturer on marketing, strategy, and leadership topics at dozens of schools worldwide, including Kellogg, Wharton, and London Business School for nearly as long.
 His presentations are based on broad experience all across a large enterprise, including marketing, planning, operations, and IT.
 Rob is especially fluent in crisis management, having been part of the team that helped to rebuild the American Airlines brand after the September 11, 2001 attacks, where two AA planes were hijacked and used as weapons.

 He has a B.A., MA and PhD in Government at Georgetown and a M.T.S. at Harvard.
-Named one of “America’s Best Professors” by the Princeton Review and the Future Leader of American Higher Education by the Association of Colleges and Universities, and winner of the OZY Educator Award as one of the six most outstanding American educators.
-Sam has delivered lectures in over 70 countries including Oxford, Yale, Cambridge, LSE, and Brown.
-He serves as Professor at the School of Public Policy at the RANEPA and as the President of the Preparing Global Leaders Foundation.
+Named one of “America’s Best Professors” by the Princeton Review, a Future Leader of American Higher Education by the Association of Colleges and Universities, and winner of the OZY Educator Award as one of the six most outstanding American educators.
+Sam has delivered lectures in over 85 countries including at Oxford, Yale, Cambridge, LSE, and Brown.
+He also serves as the President of the Preparing Global Leaders Foundation.
 Senior adviser to high ranking officials around the globe and current Director and academic designer of the first english language program on Global Governance and Leadership in the Russian Federation.